WHAT IS THE PEOPLE’S CDC?

 We provide guidance and policy recommendations to governments and the public on COVID-19, disseminating evidence-based updates that are grounded in equity, public health principles, and the latest scientific literature.

+Working alongside community organizations, we are building collective power and centering equity as we work together to end the pandemic.
 The People’s CDC is volunteer-run and independent of partisan political and corporate interests and includes anonymous local health department and other government employees.
 The People’s CDC is completely volunteer run with infrastructure support being provided by The University of Orange.

 The Pandemic is NOT over